Jkelly97/what-would-jesus-do/docs/index.md

 * Christians who may be struggling with their faith.

 > As a Christian myself I know sometimes life sucks.
 With this application, for any problem, there is an easy to attempt finding a solution.
 The key word search bar will find an answer for a majority of you problems.
-This way you don't have to spend hours scowering page after page to find what you are looking for.
+This way you don't have to spend hours scouring page after page to find what you are looking for.

 * People of other or no faith.